klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 An old indigenous man approached me along the dusty path that ran beside our property.
 His skin was weathered like ancient leather, and his eyes held a depth that seemed to have witnessed centuries.
 He moved with the unhurried grace of someone who belonged to the land rather than merely living on it.

+The moment I saw him, I felt a strange weight of history.
+My family carried stories that were both proud and uncomfortable—stories of my grandfather who had worked as a bandeirante for the region's large landowners.
+His job was to expel indigenous peoples from productive lands, arriving on horseback to deliver ultimatums: "You cannot stay here.
+These are the lands of Farmer So-and-So.
+You must cross beyond the Araguaia River."
+It was during one of these expulsions that he met my grandmother, who was indigenous.
+She had to leave everything behind, cross that river, and journey north to lands that were deemed "acceptable" for her people.

+I had always wondered about the dynamics of that time—how people with such immense knowledge of the natural world, who could read the sky and predict the rain, who understood the language of plants and animals, did not resist those who invaded their territories.
+Why didn't their connection to natural forces translate into the kind of power that could defend their homes?
+These questions haunted me, emerging from principles I didn't yet understand about how different forms of power manifest in the world.

 "It is very hot today," he said simply, his voice carrying the kind of quiet authority that comes from profound knowledge.
 He asked for a glass of water.

 Water was everything to us at that moment.
 Water was our crops, our livelihood, our future.
 But looking at this man—this stranger who had appeared from nowhere—I didn't hesitate.
 I brought him not just a glass of water, but I also shared with him a bottle of guaraná, that famous Brazilian soda that was one of our few luxuries.